 Keep Spammers at Bay

 One thing you don't want is a bunch of spammers leaving comments on your posts.
 Spam comments send a signal that your site may be of poor quality, neglected, and possibly insecure.
 SEO implications aside, such signals tend to repel legitimate visitors and attract malicious behavior.
 To help control spam, you can install a plugin (there are many), or just use WordPress’ built-in spam-control features.
-Eliminating spam helps your site's reputation, ranking, and security.
+Eliminating spam helps improve your site's reputation, ranking, value, and security.

 Run a Clean Machine